References

 The content of this lecture is standard and is discussed by a number of books and online resources.
 When preparing our own material, we took much inspiration from [1].
 In particular, we are trying to follow Kirk’s way of relating the optimal control problem to the calculus of variations.
 Although not available online, the printed book is fairly afordable.
 We also used [2], in particular the chapters 3 (application of calculus of variations to general problem of optimal control) and chapter 4 (Pontryagin’s principle).
 Online version of the book is freely available.

-Other recommendable classics are [3] and [4].
-The popular [5] is a bit less detailed when it comes to the topics of this particular chapter/lecture.
+Other recommendable classics are [3] and [4], the former containing solutions to time-optimal control for several other basic linear systems such as harmonic oscillators.
+The popular [5] is a bit less detailed when it comes to the topics of this particular chapter/lecture, but it is still recommendable.

-We did not discuss the proof of Pontryagin’s principle and we do not even command the students to go through the proof in the book.
-Admittedly, it is rather challenging.
-But if you are courageous, have a look at [2].
+We did not even sketch the proof of Pontryagin’s principle and we do not command the students to go through the proof elsewhere.
+Admittedly, the proof is rather challenging.
+But a motivated student can skim through it, for example in [2, Ch.
+4].
 Understanding the very statement of the theorem, its roots in calculus of variations, and how it removes the deficiencies of the calculus of variations will suffice for our purposes.

-The time-optimal control for linear systems, in particular bang-bang control for a double integrator is described in section 4.4.1 and 4.4.2 in [2].
-But the material is quite standard and can be found in many other books and lecture notes.
+The time-optimal control for linear systems, in particular bang-bang control for a double integrator is standard and is described in many textbooks and lecture notes on optimal control, for example in section 4.4.1 and 4.4.2 in [2].

 What is often not emphasized in textbooks, however, is the fact that without any modifications, the bang bang control is rather troublesome from an implementation viewpoint – it leads to chattering.
 A dedicated research thread has evolved, driven by the needs of hard disk drive industry, which is called (a)proximate time-optimal control (PTOS).
 Many dozens of papers can be found with this keyword in the title.
 For instance, [7], and [8].